 Organizations increasingly emphasize community outreach and customer relations as a way to enhance reputation.
-The Internet spreads both good and bad news about an organization quickly so public relations specialists must be savvy with the Web and social networking in particular.
+The internet spreads both good and bad news about an organization quickly so public relations specialists must be savvy with the Web and social networking in particular.

 Chief Executive Officer

-Marketing Research Analyst
+Market Research Analyst